eastein/zmstream/README.txt

 # Purpose

-ZMStream is a library for creating creating an iterable object for image frames from a ZoneMinder stream or other motion jpeg stream.
+ZMStream is a library for creating creating an iterable object for image frames from a ZoneMinder stream, other motion jpeg stream, or anything FFMPEG can handle.
+Frames are emitted as `PIL.Image.Image` objects.

+# Dependencies

+* PIL
+* pyffmpeg (http://code.google.com/p/pyffmpeg/) if `Mode.FFMPEG` is used.

 # Platforms